 The height of back panel on this carrier doesn't adjust.
 For Rachel it supports all the way up to the top of her shoulders/base of her neck.
 Which does mean she struggles to get her arms out, which is always a bit of a source of frustration for her!
 For Tom the panel is a bit short for him... similar to the Isara ... but this would have been plenty long enough when he was 4.

 The Izmi is another lightweight option.
-Like the Connecta it folds up relatively small and doesn’t weigh much and so is a good option for independent toddlers who are up and down alot and thus you end up carrying the sling empty as much as you actually use it!
+Like the Connecta it folds up relatively small and doesn't weigh much and so is a good option for independent toddlers who are up and down alot and thus you end up carrying the sling empty as much as you actually use it!
 The Izmi toddler has a very softly padded waistband which is shaped so that its very wide in the centre and then quickly tapers.
-I find this shape really comfortable – gives support where you need it without bulk and as its so soft it moulds perfectly.
+I find this shape really comfortable - gives support where you need it without bulk and as its so soft it moulds perfectly.
 At the shoulders there is no padding at all but instead has spreadable fabric straps.
 The Izmi toddler can be worn on the front, hip or back.
-When I am wearing it on the front or hip I find spreading the straps make this carrier superior on comfort – it really works well for me and I don’t miss padding at all.
-For the back carry however, its more difficult to spread and use the chest strap and while I am still comfortable enough on shorter journeys… I start to miss the padding if I am carrying for more like an hour or so!
-Cost is £80, which makes the Izmi the lowest cost toddler carrier on our list (and that I know of) and certainly makes it amazing value for money!
-We can order these in on demand so let me know if you’d like to purchase one or make use of our try before you buy offer.
-We have 1 of these available to hire both to try before you buy or to reserve for an upcoming holiday or trip.
+When I am wearing it on the front or hip I find spreading the straps make this carrier superior on comfort - it really works well for me and I don't miss padding at all.
+For the back carry however, its more difficult to spread and use the chest strap and while I am still comfortable enough on shorter journeys...
+I start to miss the padding if I am carrying for more like an hour or so!
+Cost is £60-80, which makes the Izmi the lowest cost toddler carrier on our list (and that I know of) and certainly makes it amazing value for money!
+Best prices are usually found on Amazon and you can use this link (and earn me a small commission in the process).
+We have 2 of these available to hire both to try before you buy or to reserve for an upcoming holiday or trip.

 Not technically a toddler carrier the KiBi is the most adjustable carrier I've ever come across.
 It smoothly adjusts to accommodate children anywhere from 6 months old all they way to beyond 5 years of age.